yuta519/zscaler_golang/README.md

         zia urlcategory COMMAND             # Run a command about urlcategory ls
                                               lookup [URLS]

+        zia urlfilter COMMAND                 # Run a command about firewall ls
+                                                --id [ID]
+                                                --all

         zia firewall COMMAND                 # Run a command about firewall ls